Bambi (character): Bambi II (2006)

 In Bambi II, Bambi is much more distinctly personalized.
 In this film which fills in the gap between the death of his mother and when he was next shown as a young adult, Bambi finds himself faced with a number of challenges.
 First, there is the death of his mother and his consequential move to live with his father, the Great Prince of the Forest.
 His father is reluctant to learn to be a father.
 In addition, Bambi begins to fall in love with Faline, and comes into conflict with an older fawn called Ronno (the same deer he would later fight over Faline with as a young adult).
 Whereas in the first film he follows life wherever it led him, in this film he is more assertive in order to bond with and impress his father.
 In the first film, Bambi's status as the young prince had little impact on the flow of the story.
 In this film, his rank becomes a key part of the storyline as he sets out to prove to himself and others, most of all his father, demonstrating that he deserves to be prince and can live up to his father's name.

+Other Disney media

+Disney's version of the character has made several appearances in different media, like cameo appearances in the film Who Framed Roger Rabbit (1998), several episodes of the television series House of Mouse (2001–2003), or the short film Once Upon a Studio (2023).
+In video games, he appears as a character to summon in Kingdom Hearts, and as a playable character in Disney Magic Kingdoms.